LaiaGasparin/aidl22_multimodal_sentiment_analysis/README.md

 ![alt text](report_img/all2.png)

-- Overall performance of the Multimodal Approach is really good.
+- Overall performance of the Multimodal Approach is really good in validation but worse in test.
 - “Calm” emotion is wrongly classified as “Neutral”.
 - “Angry” emotion is always correctly classified.
-- Performance improved when not including the transformer.

 ![alt text](report_img/all_good_curves.jpeg)